Thanksgiving Side Dishes We Love and Hate

 Jell-O Salad, a retro dish often made with gelatin and fruits or marshmallows, has fallen out of favor.
 Many view it as too sweet or out of place at a savory-heavy meal like Thanksgiving.

-Creamed Corn is more universally disliked than others, but it can be polarizing, with some finding it too rich or a less exciting vegetable option.
+Creamed Corn is more universally disliked than others, but it can still be polarizing, with some finding it too rich or a less exciting vegetable option.

 Comments